11 Best Places to Cash Checks (No High Fees!)

 - Make sure you bring your I.D., your Social Security Number or Taxpayer Identification Number.
 You’re likely to need identification to cash a personal check – so don’t waste any time and make sure you’re prepared.

 - Do your research to find the lowest fees.
 I’ve provided plenty of information to start with – but make sure you do some research to find out what’s the cheapest and most convenient way to cash a check in your area.
-You may need to call up and inquire some of the places that cash checks because many won’t disclose their fees.
+You may need to call up some of the places that cash checks because many won’t disclose their fees.
 Best to be informed before you go in!

 - Personal checks are riskier.
 Another thing to bear in mind is that personal checks are generally more risky for the person depositing them into their account – and they often have to go through a verification process to ensure it’s all good to go.
 During the process, the bank which issues the check will need to be contacted – so plan your time carefully to ensure there’s no delay in receiving your funds (for example, you may not be able to cash a check on Sunday because the issuing bank may not be open – so bear these things in mind).